 There are no particular restrictions on what may be included in a rehabilitation agreement, other than the agreement cannot be against the law.
-Matters commonly covered may include amendments of the financial terms of the creditors' claims, the conversion of debt into equity, intercreditor arrangements (including by designation of new or different classes of senior and subordinated debt), a reduction of the amount of the creditors' claims, a sale of assets of the debtor, the assignment of the administration of the debtor's business to a third party, the transfer of the business or part of the business of the debtor to a third party or to a company established by the creditors, a stay of individual creditor enforcement for a specified period following ratification of the agreement (such a stay is not binding on dissenting creditors beyond three months), the appointment of a person to monitor compliance with the terms of the rehabilitation agreement or additional payments to be made by the debtor if the debtor's financial condition improves.
+Matters commonly covered may include:

+- a the amendment of the financial terms of the creditors' claims (including, without limitation, changes with respect to the due dates or the interest rate, the replacement of interest payments with payments out of future profits or a change in the ranking order of existing security interests); - b the conversion of debt into equity whether by the issue of new shares or by the issue of convertible bonds; - c intercreditor arrangements whether by reference to the status of the creditors as creditors or by reference to their status as shareholders following conversion of debt into equity, including, without limitation, designation of new or different classes of senior and subordinated debt; - d the reduction of the amount of the creditors' claims, on account of principal or interest; - e the sale of the assets of the debtor; - the assignment of the administration of the debtor's business to a third party, the transfer of the business or part of the business of the debtor to a third party or to a company established by the creditors, the stay of individual creditor enforcement following ratification of the agreement for a specified period, such stay not being binding on dissenting creditors beyond three months after ratification of the agreement;

-The rehabilitation agreement may also include termination provisions and may also provide that a breach of its terms operates as a resolutory condition cancelling the rehabilitation agreement.
-It may also include conditions precedent with respect to all or any of its terms, in which case there must be a long-stop date within which any such condition precedent must be satisfied (but not later than six months from the date of ratification by the court of the rehabilitation agreement).
+- g the appointment of a person who will monitor compliance with the terms of the rehabilitation agreement, with the powers and duties provided for in the rehabilitation agreement; and - b additional payments that must be made if the debtor's financial condition improves.
+The rehabilitation agreement may also include termination provisions and may also provide that a breach of its terms operates as a resolutory condition (dialytiki airesi) cancelling the rehabilitation agreement.

+It may also include conditions precedent (anavlitiki airesi) with respect to all or any of its five terms, in which case there must be a longstop date within which any such condition precedent must be satisfied.
+This longstop date must not extend beyond nine months from the date of ratification by the court of the rehabilitation agreement.

 The rehabilitation agreement is entered into as a private agreement unless the obligations contemplated therein require the parties to enter into a notarial deed.
-The Latest Amendments provide for court protection seeking to remedy unreasonable delays or objections on the part of the shareholders of the insolvent debtor by appointing a special representative authorised to exercise their voting rights, to efficiently enable the debtor and the creditors to implement a restructuring scheme, namely when the debtor's net asset position is negative.
+Where the approval of the general meeting of shareholders of the insolvent debtor is required for the implementation of the rehabilitation agreement, the Bankruptcy Code provides court protection seeking to prevent unreasonable delays or objections on the part of the shareholders by appointing a special representative authorised to exercise their voting rights, in order to efficiently enable the debtor and the creditors to implement the rehabilitation agreement.